Skip to main content

 HOMER WOULD BE DISGUSTED

 Following the chronology of the Assassin’s Creed series has become a depressing exercise.
-Assassin’s Creed: Odyssey is the eleventh entry in this long-running saga—and quite possibly my last.
-I can no longer tolerate this design bloat, implemented for one reason only: to stretch playtime and increase the odds that I’ll buy something from the Ubisoft store.
-Watching creativity slowly suffocate in the chokehold of corporate greed feels genuinely tragic.
-The next entry, Assassin’s Creed: Valhalla, is allegedly even more bloated.
-I already know I’ll hate it, should I ever play it.
+Assassin’s Creed: Odyssey is the eleventh entry in this long-running saga, and quite possibly my last.
+I can no longer tolerate this design bloat, implemented for, seemingly, one reason only: to prolong playtime and increase the odds that I’ll buy something from the Ubisoft store.

 It’s gross.
 Not leveling fast enough?
 Buy a permanent XP booster.
 Don’t like the money rewards?
 Buy a permanent drachma booster.
 Can’t upgrade your favorite bow?
 Buy a resource pack.
 And on it goes.
 Of course, you don’t have to buy them—but the game becomes unbearably dull if you don’t.
 Here’s another unpleasant truth: the story is only loosely tied to the overarching Assassin’s Creed mythology.
 It feels like an afterthought, as if this game was stapled onto a popular brand purely to inflate sales.

-And that’s a damn shame, because on a technical level the series has never looked better.
+That’s a damn shame, because on a technical level the series has never looked better.
 Set in ancient Greece and steeped in classical mythology, Odyssey bombards you with eye candy.
 Waves crash against golden shores.
 Spartan ships clash with Athenian fleets in the distance.
 Sunlight glints off metal armor.
-Verdant islands glow blue at night, lanterns painting the Mediterranean in warm hues.
+Lush islands glow blue at night, lanterns painting the Mediterranean in warm colors.
 Character animation is excellent, with a staggering number of combat moves and acrobatics giving the protagonist an expressive physicality.

 But after enough hours, the illusion cracks.
 Everything starts to look the same.
 Cities are built from identical components.
 Natural environments lack meaningful variation.
 Caves recycle the same few layouts over and over.
-The beauty is skin-deep—perfect for screenshots, but incapable of creating a place that feels shaped by war or history.
+The beauty is skin-deep.
+It's perfect for screenshots, but unable of creating a place that feels shaped by war or history.

-Wait—there’s a war?
-Supposedly.
+Wait, there’s a war?
+Supposedly, but blink and you'll miss it.
 Odyssey opens with a cinematic depicting the legendary stand of the 300, with King Leonidas leading Spartan forces against overwhelming odds.
 It’s an effective hook, showcasing the game’s core strengths: fast, flashy combat with charged abilities, parries, dodges, and heavy blows.
 We already know how it ends—history books see to that—but it’s a strong start, even if it’s a tutorial structure we’ve seen countless times before.

 You’re free to roam the entirety of Greece, with each region supposedly caught in a quiet struggle between Spartan and Athenian forces.
 You can weaken the ruling faction by sabotaging supply lines, eventually triggering a large-scale battle where you choose sides.
 Mechanically, it works well enough—but narratively, it’s meaningless.
 The outcome has no real impact.